casper-network/casper-node/EVM.md

 9. [EIP-1559][eip-1559] `max_priority_fee_per_gas` must be zero because
    Casper does not currently prioritize transactions based on transaction gas parameters.
-10. The EVM account for `from` must exist and resolve to a balance.
+10. The EVM account identity for `from` must resolve to a balance, or the recovered secp256k1 signer must resolve to a Casper account balance or the address's deterministic EVM purse balance.
-11. The transaction nonce must match the EVM account nonce in global state.
+11. The transaction nonce must match the EVM nonce in global state, defaulting to `0` before the first EVM transaction for that address.
 12. That balance must meet the chain baseline motes requirement.

-The acceptor does not require a Casper `AddressableEntity` for the EVM sender.
-The sender identity is `InitiatorAddr::EvmAddress(transaction.from())`, and the acceptor reads the EVM account from global state before checking its backing main purse balance.
-The acceptor only checks that the EVM initiator has a known balance, uses the current account nonce, and meets the same baseline balance requirement used for other client transactions.
+The acceptor does not require a Casper `AddressableEntity` for every EVM address.
+The sender identity is still `InitiatorAddr::EvmAddress(transaction.from())`.
+If the EVM address is linked to `Key::Account(account_hash)`, the Casper account's main purse is used.
+If it is an EVM-native identity, the stored purse is used.
+If no EVM identity exists yet, the acceptor uses the recovered signer public key to check the corresponding Casper account balance, falling back to the address's deterministic EVM purse when no Casper account exists.
 The runtime later checks the full EVM maximum fee amount.

 The nonce check is also applied to peer-sourced EVM transactions before storage, so a gossiped transaction with a nonce that cannot execute at the current state